 Country: Republic of Guinea

-Dr. Ahmed Amara Konate is an ARISE fellow in 2022, and a teacher-researcher at the Institut Supérieur des Mines et de la Géologie de Boké, Republic of Guinea.
-Educationally, he received his PhD in Applied Geophysics from China University of Geosciences (CUG-Wuhan) in 2015, and received his Habilitation to Supervise Research (HDR) in Geological Resources and Geological Engineering from CUG-Wuhan (in 2017).
+Dr. Ahmed Amara Konaté is a 2022 ARISE fellow, and is a teacher-researcher at the Institut Supérieur des Mines et de la Géologie in Boké, Republic of Guinea.
+On the educational front, he earned a PhD in Applied Geophysics from China University of Geosciences (CUG-Wuhan) in 2015, and obtained his Habilitation to Supervise Research (HDR) in Geological Resources and Geological Engineering from CUG-Wuhan (in 2017).

 He obtained his Specialized Certificate in Applied Groundwater Modeling from UNESCO-IHE-Delft Institute for Water Education, Netherlands (in 2019).
-Since 2020, Dr. Konaté has been the head of the Applied Research Laboratory in Geoscience and Environment at the Institut Supérieur des Mines et de Géologie de Boké.
+Since 2020, Dr Konaté has headed the Laboratoire de Recherche Appliquée en Géoscience et Environnement at the Institut Supérieur des Mines et de Géologie de Boké.

-As a teacher-researcher, he supervises Master and PhD students in their research.
-Dr. Konaté’s current research aims to develop new approaches to solving environmental and societal problems related to mining activities in West African states.
+As a teacher-researcher, he supervises Master's and PhD students in their research.
+Dr Konaté's current research aims to develop new approaches to solving environmental and societal problems linked to mining activities in West African countries.

-The Mining Environment project he is developing aims through a multidisciplinary approach (Mining, Hydrogeology, Geophysics, Geomatics, Geotechnics,…) to allow an objective characterization of impacts and their evolution over time, and to improve artisanal gold mining techniques.
+The Environnement Minier project he is developing uses a multidisciplinary approach (mining, hydrogeology, geophysics, geomatics, geotechnics, etc.) to objectively characterize impacts and their evolution over time, and to improve artisanal gold mining techniques.

-The methodologies developed during this research will be extrapolated to different sites in West Africa in collaboration with researchers working in these fields.
-This work will also allow for a transfer of knowledge from the academic world to public authorities and gold miners, and will allow for a transfer of skills and integration into the universities working within the ACE Partners Responsible Mining and Sustainable Development Network.
+The methodologies developed in the course of this research will be extrapolated to different sites in West Africa, in collaboration with researchers working in these fields.
+This work will also enable a transfer of knowledge from the academic world to public authorities and gold miners, as well as a transfer of skills and integration into universities working within the Réseau Activité Minière Responsable et Développement Durable, ACE Partners.